sioiokwong/apps/get-involved/ABOUT.md

 **Project Impact**

-Our project makes a real-world impact in addressing the challenge by providing users with information concerning their community's environment and then immediately offering ways to start getting involved and becoming part of a solution rather than just monitoring the problem.
+Our project makes a real-world impact by providing users with information concerning their community's environment and then immediately offering ways to start getting involved and becoming part of a solution rather than just monitoring the problem.

 **Innovation**